 Prior to 1998, levels of bycatch in the pollock fishery of prohibited species, forage, HAPC biota, marine mammals and birds, and other sensitive non-target species was very low compared to other fisheries in the region.
 The AI pollock fishery opening in 2005 was limited to only four hauls, within these four hauls the bycatch level of POP was very high (~50%).
 In addition to the lack of commercially harvestable levels of pollock, the high levels of POP bycatch convinced fishers to discontinue the fishery in 2005.
 The 2006 and 2007 AI pollock fisheries were conducted in conjunction with the AICASS, Pacific ocean perch was the most substantial bycatch species and made up 3% of the catch in 2006 and 11% in 2007.
 The 2008 directed pollock fishery had an observed bycatch rate of 1% with 97% of this being POP.
 In 2009 there was no observer coverage of the directed fishery and in 2010 there was less than 1% bycatch in the directed fishery which caught less than 50 tons of pollock.
-There was no directed pollock fishery in the Aleutians in 2011 through 2014, a limited fishery of 62 t in 2015, and no directed fishery so far in 2016.
+There was no directed pollock fishery in the Aleutians in 2011 through 2014, a limited fishery of 62 t in 2015, no directed fishery in 2016 and 2017.
+The directed fishery in 2018 was limited to 188 t from two hauls from a single vessel.